ja-k-e/tesk/README.md

 # tesk
 **Comment-based task management for developers.**

 The idea for tesk is simple.
 Use comments in code to create and complete tasks for a project while making more meaningful commits.
-Think TDD for tasks.
+It is like TDD and Git had a baby for task management.

 ## Example Markup